meltano/meltano/docs/src/docs/quickstart.md

 Now that you have successfully [installed Meltano]('/docs/installation.html) and its requirements, you can create your first project.

 :::tip
-**IMPORTANT:** you must have created your virtual environment and activate it in the command line in which want to create your Meltano project.
+Before you begin, you must activate the virtual environment you created in the installation process on the command line.
+All the commands below should be run inside this virtual environment.
 :::

 Remember, to activate your virtual enviroment, you will need to run: